Application Exercise (AE) FAQ

 Any other tips on using Application Exercises?

-- If the AE says to go through it whole class, but you have advanced students who could do it independently, give them the option of working silently with headphones while you work with the rest of the class.
+- If the Application Exercise instructions recommend to go through it as a whole class, but you have advanced students who could do it independently, give them the option of working silently with headphones while you work with the rest of the class

-Application exercises do take more teacher planning and input, but they play an important part in EasyTech curriculum.
-Your students will find more relevance in the auto-scored lessons when they know they will be using what they learn.
-Application Exercises are a bridge from work within a simulated environment to creating with authentic programs and apps.
-Don’t feel like you have to record every AE as a grade, but if assigned and completed, students should get feedback—whether it be teacher-to-whole class, or peer-to-peer.
+Application Exercises do take more teacher planning and input than do automatically scored items, but they play an important part in EasyTech curriculum and learning process.
+Your students will find more relevance in the auto-scored Lessons when they know they will be using what they learn.
+Application Exercises are a bridge from work within a simulated environment to creating authentic materials with programs and apps.
+Once they have completed an Application Exercise, students should get feedback — whether it be teacher-to-whole class or peer-to-peer.
 It’s okay to start small and work within your time constraints—any application as a student-creator is better than none.